protocol/launchpad/docs/about-launchpad.md

 # About Launchpad

 This Gitbook Collection is published from a repository which contains intentionally organized and curated content for Protocol Labs' Launchpad program.
-We welcome contributions, but please read
+We welcome contributions, but please read and follow the steps below in the **Contributing to Launchpad Curriculum** section.

 This site is published on GitHub pages at https://protocol.github.io/launchpad/

 ## Contributing to Launchpad Curriculum